Miss Fane's Baby Is Stolen

 Miss Fane's Baby Is Stolen is a 1934 pre-Code American comedy-drama film, starring Dorothea Wieck, Alice Brady, and Baby LeRoy, written by Adela Rogers St. Johns and Jane Storm from a novel and story by Rupert Hughes, and directed by Alexander Hall.
 The events depicted in the film were allegedly based on the Lindbergh kidnapping.

-Plot summary
+Plot

-Despite the dramatic story elements of child kidnapping, the overall tone of the film mixes comedy and drama.
-Madeline Fane (Wieck) is a busy and successful actress who is fiercely devoted to her two-year-old son.
+Madeline Fane is a busy and successful actress who is fiercely devoted to her two-year-old son.
 One day, little Michael disappears from his crib.
 Miss Fane avoids speaking to the police at first, then calls upon both law enforcement and her legions of fans for help.
-One of them, impoverished Molly Prentiss (Brady) who is also a single mother and who receives a signed photo of her idol at the beginning of the film after watching Fane finish a take with her leading man, comes to the rescue.
+One of them, impoverished Molly Prentiss who is also a single mother and who receives a signed photo of her idol at the beginning of the film after watching Fane finish a take with her leading man, comes to the rescue.